Academy for College and Career Exploration

 Academy for College and Career Exploration (ACCE) is a public secondary school located in Baltimore, Maryland, United States.
 The school opened in the city in fall 2004 under the guidance of being an "innovation" school by Johns Hopkins researchers.
-Another school created with the same guidelines of being a "innovation" school, Baltimore Talent Development also opened around the same time.
+Another school created with the same guidelines of being an "innovation" school, Baltimore Talent Development also opened around the same time.

 ACCE is now converted into a "transformation" middle/high school with grades 6-7/9-12 for the 2011–2012 school year.